Colburn Youth Orchestra

 Must be 13 years old by September 1, 2014

 Audition Dates & Requirements

 Auditions will be held June 6-8, 2014 for the 2014-2015 academic year.
 Please call 213.621.4548 to schedule an audition.

 Interested winds may also be considered for Wind Ensemble

-Students may reserve a time by phone at 213.621.4548 or in person at the School of Performing Arts Registration Office.
+Students may reserve a time by phone at 213.621.4548 or in person at the Community School's Registration Office.

 1. Solo concerto, etude or showpiece - without an accompanist - that demonstrates technical and interpretive accomplishment

 2. Prepared Orchestral Excerpts